 The centre had a service specific policy on the management of restrictive practices which was written in plain English and promoted the rights of residents.
-Consent forms for residents that had a physical restriction were signed by the resident in conjunction with the nursing staff and the resident's family if appropriate.
+Improvements were required to the documentation for restrictive practice.
+The centre did not have a specific consent form, the inspector observed a discussion form for residents who had a physical restriction which was signed by the residents general practitioner (GP) in conjunction with the nursing staff and the resident's family if appropriate.
 Restrictive devices were discussed at handover and formally reassessed at a minimum of every four months or sooner if indicated.
-Restrictive practices were audited quarterly and plans to improve the service included training for all staff in restrictive practices and training in positive training support.

-The inspector summarised that there was a positive culture, with an emphasis on a restraint free environment in Knockrobin Hill Care Home.
+There was ongoing safety monitoring in place for all restrictive devices in line with centre's policy and the national policy.
+Restrictive practices were monitored daily and the centre had undertaken to reduce or eliminate restrictive practices where possible.
+Restrictive practices were audited quarterly and plans to improve the service included further in house training for all staff in restrictive practices and training in positive training support.
+The inspector summarised that there was a positive culture, with an emphasis on reducing restrictive practice use in Willowbrook Lodge.
+Improvements were required in the documentation for the consent of restrictive practice.
 Residents enjoyed a good quality of life where they were facilitated to enjoy each day to the maximum of their ability.